Vistafjord

-MS Vistafjord was an ocean liner that was built as a combined liner/cruise ship in 1973 by Swan Hunter Shipbuilders in the United Kingdom for the Norwegian America Line.
-In 1983 she was sold to Cunard Line, retaining her original name until 1999 when she was renamed Caronia.
+MS Vistafjord was an ocean liner that was built as a combined liner/cruise ship in 1973 by Swan Hunter, England for the Norwegian America Line.
+In 1983 she was sold to Cunard, retaining her original name until 1999 when she was renamed Caronia.
 In 2004 she was sold to Saga and sailed as Saga Ruby until sold in 2014 for use as a floating hotel and renamed Oasia.
 This never came to fruition.
-Her owners went bankrupt, and in April 2017 she arrived at Alang, India for scrapping.
+Her owners went bankrupt, and in April 2017 she arrived at Alang Ship Breaking Yard, India for scrapping.